Helping The Hurt Attorney Blog

 How Do You File a Workers Compensation Claim?

-To receive workers' comp benefits, you have to file a claim in a timely manner.
+To receive workers' comp benefits, you have to file a compensation claim form in a timely manner.

 To start the claims process, you need to: